Acezorey/Acezorey.github.io/projects/weatherapp.md

 ## Overview

 A web application designed to return weather data of any inputted city name.
+Initially developed for educational purposes to learn web development skills.

 ## Technical Details